isabo/hyperapp-custom-element/README.md

   ],

   // Methods to expose to the consuming app, and the corresponding Actions that
   // will be invoked when the methods are called.
+Just as the underlying Action
+  // it dispatches, a method can be called with a single payload argument.
   exposedMethods: {
     doIt: DoSomething,
   },